Add persistent memory and task result storage to ControlFlow agents with CortexDB.

 agents=[researcher],

-instructions=f"Prior research:\n{research_context}" if research_context else None,
+instructions=f"Prior research:\n{research_result.context}" if research_result.context else None,

 )